 Food and Agriculture Industry Stakeholders Address FFAR Board

-The Foundation for Food and Agriculture Research Board of Directors and staff welcomed input from eleven groups whose representatives spoke at the Foundation’s first public board meeting session.
+The Foundation for Food & Agriculture Research Board of Directors and staff welcomed input from eleven groups whose representatives spoke at the Foundation’s first public board meeting session.

 Those who answered the Board’s invitation to speak at the October 28 session were invited to prepare a three-minute address with input on FFAR’s research target areas and other ideas and insights regarding how the Foundation might be most effective going forward.